-I am Pengfei Zhao, an assistant professor in communication & AI in the School of Communication at Florida State University.
-I obtained my Ph.D. from the Department of Communication at Cornell University (Advisor: Natalie Bazarova).
-I am a researcher at Cornell Social Media Lab.
-I am also a recipient of the 2022-2024 Meta Research Ph.D.
-Fellowship.
+I am Pengfei Zhao (pronounced PUNG-fay JOW), an assistant professor in communication & AI in the College of Communication and Information at Florida State University.
+I obtained my Ph.D. from the Department of Communication at Cornell University.

-My research focuses on the psychological, interpersonal, and socio-technical processes and effects of emerging media and technology, such as social media and artificial intelligence (AI).
-I develop theory-driven and evidence-based interventions to reduce online harms, foster civil and constructive discourses, and improve digital literacy.
-Based on my past work on the interpersonal and relational processes within community technologies, my current research spans two key themes: 1) understanding how moral behaviors from humans and AI shape community norms and dynamics in digital spaces, and 2) developing AI-powered and community-driven interventions that reduce online harms and facilitate prosocial behaviors and norms.
+My research focuses on the psychological and socio-technical processes and effects of emerging communication technology, such as social media and artificial intelligence (AI).
+I develop theory-driven and evidence-based interventions to reduce online harms, promote prosocial behaviors, and improve digital literacy.
+My current research spans three key themes: 1) understanding how moral behaviors from humans and AI shape community norms and dynamics in digital spaces, 2) advancing human–AI interaction for supportive communication and prosocial behaviors, and 3) examining the longitudinal effects of human-AI interaction on well-being.

 My work has been published in interdisciplinary peer-reviewed journals, including PNAS Nexus, Journal of Computer-Mediated Communication, Current Opinion in Psychology, Computers in Human Behavior, Review of Education Research, and Journal of Adolescent Health.